 If you receive benefits such as income support, please come to the school office to check whether you are entitled to free school meals.
 This is known as 'means tested' free school meals.
 To see if you are eligible, please click here:

 Payments can be made online through the Tucasi website or by clicking the 'online payments' quick links on the home page of the website.
 Please talk to a member of the school office to set up an account if you are unsure how to do so.
-You can also pay in advance by cash at school office.
-Please put your child's dinner money in a closed envelope with your child's full name and class clearly on it.
 If you wish to change to dinners or sandwiches this can be done half termly.

 If your child has specific dietary requirements, please ensure that you notify us through the school office to ensure that the appropriate considerations can be made.

 Alternatively, you may wish for your child to have a packed lunch rather than a school dinner.
 Any child across the school can do this, even if they are entitled to universal free school meals in Reception, Year 1 and Year 2.

 Please select your child's dinner choice for the following day from 12 noon each day on Scopay.
 To do this please go on to your child's 'account balances' and click on the 'order meals' box on the 'dinner money' option.
 This will bring up the calendar.
 You will need to click on the date for the next day and it will bring up all the choices.
 Simply click on a choice for your child and then press 'OK'.
 This will mean your child's choice has been registered for the following day.